FlavScents AInsights Entry for Ethyl Decanoate (CAS: 110-38-3)

 3. Natural Occurrence & Formation

-Ethyl decanoate occurs naturally in various fruits, including apples, bananas, and grapes.
-It is also found in alcoholic beverages such as wine and brandy, where it forms during fermentation processes.
-The esterification of decanoic acid with ethanol, either enzymatically or chemically, is a common pathway for its formation.
+Ethyl decanoate naturally occurs in various fruits, including apples, pears, and grapes.
+It is also found in alcoholic beverages such as wine and brandy, where it forms during fermentation.
+The esterification process, involving the reaction of decanoic acid with ethanol, is a common pathway for its formation in both natural and industrial settings.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs